MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot.md

 When you create or manage a Kubernetes cluster using Azure Kubernetes Service on Azure Stack HCI, you might occasionally come across problems.
 Below are the troubleshooting guidelines to help you resolve those issues.

 ## Troubleshooting Azure Stack HCI
-To troubleshoot cluster validation reporting for network and storage QoS (quality of service) settings across servers in an Azure Stack HCI cluster, and verify that important rules are defined visit [Troubleshoot cluster validation reporting](/azure-stack/hci/manage/validate-qos).
+To troubleshoot cluster validation reporting for network and storage QoS (quality of service) settings across servers in an Azure Stack HCI cluster and verify that important rules are defined, visit [Troubleshoot cluster validation reporting](/azure-stack/hci/manage/validate-qos).

 To troubleshoot issues with CredSSP, visit [Troubleshoot CredSSP](/azure-stack/hci/manage/troubleshoot-credssp).